ASTR 1210 (O'Connell) Study Guide

 producing extensive melting/resurfacing or even shattering them.

-occur much faster).
+conditions it could occur much

 decay of short-lived radioactive isotopes.
-The interiors
+The melted interiors will

 differentiate, with heavy metallic materials settling